andrewtorgesen/andrewtorgesen.github.io/_autonomy/cameraCalibration.md

 $$ J = \sum_t^T\sum_i^Ne^2, $$

-where the error is defined as the difference between the camera measurement $$^{\mathcal{C}_\mathcal{P}}p_i$$ and its theoretical, predicted counterpart for each landmark $$i$$ and time step $$t$$ in the flight trajectory.
+where the error is defined as the difference between the camera measurement $^{\mathcal{C}_\mathcal{P}}p_i$ and its theoretical, predicted counterpart for each landmark $i$ and time step $t$ in the flight trajectory.
 All actual camera measurements are given as inputs to the optimizer, which modifies its guess for the extrinsic camera parameters to minimize the cost function.

-It is not necessary for a residual to be calculated at every possible $$(i,t)$$ combination for the optimization to work, though a wide breadth of measurements and a varied flight path increase the chances of convergence.
+It is not necessary for a residual to be calculated at every possible $(i,t)$ combination for the optimization to work, though a wide breadth of measurements and a varied flight path increase the chances of convergence.

 # The Code and the Experiments